YYLinn/2nd-order-solution-ML-Fairness-/README.md

 #### 4.3.2 Balanced Accuracy
 Balanced Accuracy calculates the mean between the True Positive Rate and the True Negative Rate in the model predictions.
 We want our clients to be able to grant financial products to people who would not default and deny them to people who would.
-Balanecd Accuracy is also ideal for Unbalanced Data, in cases where there are very few defaults in the data, this metric can capture model performance accurately.
+Balanced Accuracy is also ideal for Unbalanced Data, in cases where there are very few defaults in the data, this metric can capture model performance accurately.